Almost sure multifractal spectrum of SLE: Preliminaries

-Given two variables $a$ and $b$, we say $b = o_a(1)$ if $b \rta 0$ as $a \rta 0$ (or as $a\rta \infty$, depending on the context) and we say $b = O_a(1)$ if $b$ is bounded above by an $a$-independent constant for sufficiently small (or sufficiently small, depending on thecontext) values of $a$.
+Given two variables $a$ and $b$, we say $b = o_a(1)$ if $b \rta 0$ as $a \rta 0$ (or as $a\rta \infty$, depending on the context) and we say $b = O_a(1)$ if $b$ is bounded above by an $a$-independent constant for sufficiently small (or sufficiently large, depending on context) values of $a$.
 We usually allow $o_a(1)$ and $O_a(1)$ terms to depend on certain parameters other than $a$, but not on others.
 We will describe this dependence as needed.

 We say that $a \preceq b$ (resp.\ $a \succeq b$) if there is a constant $c$ which does not depend on the main parameters of interest such that $a \leq c b$ (resp.\ $a \geq c b$).
 We say $a \asymp b$ if $a \preceq b$ and $a \succeq b$.
 As in the case of $o_a(1)$ and $O_a(1)$ above, we usually allow the implicit constants in $\preceq, \succeq$, and $\asymp$ to depend on certain parameters, but not on others, and we describe this dependence as needed.